What Does it Mean to Study Design?

 Design Certification, Licensure and, Professional Associations

-No specific certification exists for all designers since the careers and fields are so diverse.
-Opportunities for networking and professional improvement may exist in larger arts communities according to the industry and type of work you do.
+No specific certification exists that applies to all designers, since the careers within the field are so diverse.
+However, here are a few professional associations that might be of use to a budding graphic designer.
+Further opportunities for networking and professional improvement may exist in larger arts communities according to the industry and type of work you do.

 - The Graphic Artists Guild provides membership benefits such as advocacy, personal and professional services discounts, professional development, and information.

 - The American Institute of Floral Designers offers an accreditation examination to its members as an indication of professional achievement in floral design.

 - For set designers, membership in the United Scenic Artists, Local 829, is recognized nationally as the attainment of professional standing in the field.